What are the benefits of the Alexander technique and who is it for?

 • enhanced sensory and mind–body integration

-• improved feelings of safety in the body and increased comfort with touch – this helps our relationships with both our selves and others
+• improved sense of bodily safety and increased comfort with touch – this helps our relationships with both our selves and others (attachment styles can change)

-• having constructive tools for self-care and personal growth.
+• having constructive tools for avoiding burnout and enabling self-care and personal growth.

 Learn about scientific research into the Alexander technique.